-Drug Testing
+Drug Screening

-Externship and clinical facilities may require the school to follow drugscreening requirements, including unannounced testing, prior to working with patients.
-We reserve the right to random drug testing anytime throughout the program.
-Test results are confidential, and results are on a pass/fail basis.
-Students failing the screening will immediately be dismissed from the school and are not eligible for readmission.
-A student may request a retest, at his or her own expense, if he or she believes it was a false positive by submitting to a retest, consisting of an observed urine test, within 24 hours at a facility directed by Concorde.
+Externship and clinical facilities may require the school to follow drugscreening requirements including unannounced screening prior to working with patients.
+Concorde reserves the right to conduct random drug screening at anytime throughout the program.
+Drug Screening results are confidential, and are evaluated on a pass/fail basis.
+Students failing the screening will immediately be withdrawn from the school.
+A student may request a retest at his or her own expense if s/he believes the screening resulted in a false positive.
+The rescreening must consist of an observed urine test within 24 hours at a facility directed by Concorde.
 If the retest is negative, the student may continue in school.
-Diluted, adulterated, and/or substituted readings will be considered "flagged" and will be considered a failed test.
+If the results of the retest are diluted, adulterated, and/or substituted readings will be considered "flagged" and will be considered a failed test.